 - Use your finger to hollow out the center of the brush and place a fingertip’s worth of shaving cream in the center.

 - Mix your brush in the bowl until you work the shaving cream into a thick lather.
 It should be rich and foamy when your finish.
 If you just see small bubbles, you haven’t mixed it enough.
 It’ll take a bit of effort to get to the point where it’s light and foamy, but if it looks liquidy, you haven’t gone far enough.
 If you need a bit more water, take your fingers and sprinkle a bit of water onto the top.
 Make sure not to add too much though or you’ll ruin the texture.

 - Apply the shaving cream to your face in a circular motion until it’s completely covered.
+Remember that you aren’t just trying to get the cream on your face.
+You’re trying to get it penetrated into the skin.
+You’ll need to keep going over your face for at least 5 minutes of more.
 To coat the shaving cream onto your upper lip, simply brush it on in short downward strokes.

-How to Find the Best Shaving Brush Kit:
+How to Find the Best Type of Shaving Brush Kit:

 1. Type of Hair-